 Although at first sight the main reason of the revolt is the taxation, it is known that there was a stance against the existence of the Ottomans in the island by both the Gavur Imam revolt and the other revolts.
 The most important fact is that all these movements that happened at the same period were attended by all the Cypriot community together.
 Another important thing we come across is that the people who stood next to the Ottoman authority in the island were Orthodox Christian notables.

 Gavur Imam and his struggle continues existing in the Cypriot culture with its bravery and heroic character.
-Besides the “Gavur İmam İsyanı” saga and the anonymous Cypriot folk song which was covered by the Cypriot musicians Hamza Irkad and Oz Karahan, his memory remains in a street name dedicated to him in a Turkish-speaking Cypriot neighborhood of Paphos.
+Besides the “Gavur İmam İsyanı” saga and the anonymous Cypriot folk song which was covered by Oz Karahan and Monsieur Doumani, his memory remains in a street name dedicated to him in a Turkish-speaking Cypriot neighborhood of Paphos.

 History indicates to us that the dissatisfaction with the Ottoman administration and the will for independence of the Cypriot people were something that generally concerned the population, especially the rural one.
 This was the reason of the escalation seen from the revolt in Larnaca to those in Paphos and Karpasia.
 Gavur Imam’s aim to capture Nicosia was the threat to Ottoman’s domination of the island.
 Obviously, such an idea seemed possible in the unskillfully ruled Ottoman soils in the years of its decline.

 These revolts also remind us of a very important point, the fact that the Orthodox Church almost always supported the Ottoman authorities in the island.
 This tradition did not change during this period, as all three revolts were condemned by the Archbishop Panaretos and the Church worked for the Ottoman authorities against them.